-Because this protein can be measured with a blood test, health care providers may use this test to look for ovarian cancer in women who may be at high risk because of family history or symptoms.
-They may also use this test to see if treatment is working or to find out whether cancer is coming back after treatment.
+Health care providers may use this test to look for ovarian cancer in women who may be at high risk because of family history or symptoms.
+They may also use this test to see if treatment is working.
+Or they may use it to find out if cancer is coming back after treatment.

-CA 125 is also higher in some noncancerous conditions.
+CA 125 is also higher in some conditions that are not cancer.
 This means that CA 125 is not a good blood test to screen all women for ovarian cancer.

 Why do I need this test?

 You may have this test if you have symptoms of ovarian cancer or a family history of it.
 This test may be done as part of your diagnosis.

 You may also have this test if you have already been diagnosed with ovarian cancer and your health care provider wants to see if treatment worked.
 You may get this test done before and during treatment.